 If you want to color the chart bubbles individually, you'll need to break down your milestones into separate series or categories.
 To do so, go to your project data table and:

-Note: Looking at my table, you'll notice that I've kept some of my milestones' Color & Size values on the same rows.
+Note: Looking at our table, you'll notice that we've kept some of our milestones' Color & Size values on the same rows.
 This means they'll all belong to the same series, and any styling changes made will apply to all of them at once, while the rest of the bubbles can be customized individually.

 From the same Style section, you can also apply various effects to your chart bubbles, like adding shadows or strokes.
 However, it is recommended that you keep these to a minimum to not burden your visual too much.
-In my example, I selected all the bubbles with Shift + Click and added a simple outline to them using the Stroke feature.
+In our example, we selected all the bubbles with Shift + Click and added a simple outline to them using the Stroke feature.

 If you want to have the exact milestone dates displayed on your graphic, select the chart area, go to the Series tab of the Format pane, and, in the Bubble Labels section, check the box in front of Values.
 You will then need to choose X from the dropdown menu on the right, so that the dates appear inside the chart bubbles.
 To change the label placement in relation to the bubbles, use the Location feature beneath Value Data Format.